davemq/davemq.github.io/_posts/2025-11-12-pipe-to-emacs-buffer.md

     * who.txt                                78 Fundamental

-Going to who.txt, I see
+Going to the who.txt buffer, I see

     davemarq seat0        2025-11-11 09:44
     davemarq tty2         2025-11-11 09:44